syncfusion-content/javascript-docs/js/Installation-and-Deployment.md

 ---
 layout: post
-title: Installation-and-Deployment
+title: Installation and Deployment of Syncfusion Essential JS platform
-description: installation and deployment
+description: How to installation and deployment of Essential JS platform in Windows, Mac & Linux machines.
+Configuring and installing through NuGet of Syncfusion Essential JS widgets.
 platform: js
 control: Introduction
 documentation: ug